winnieyangwannan/winnieyangwannan.github.io/_pages/about.md

 ###  Welcome to My Corner of the Web! 👋

-I'm Winnie, a PhD candidate at NYU's [Buzsakilab](https://buzsakilab.com/wp/publications/), where I'm decoding rodent 'dreams' to unravel the mysteries of [memory consolidation during sleep](https://winnieyangwannan.github.io/RippleTagging/).
+I'm Winnie, a PhD candidate at NYU's [Buzsakilab](https://buzsakilab.com/wp/publications/), where I'm decoding 'dreams' (replays) to unravel the mysteries of [memory consolidation during sleep](https://winnieyangwannan.github.io/RippleTagging/).

 ### From Neuroscience to AI Safety
 As fascinating as brain research is, recent advancements in Large Language Models (LLMs) have sparked a profound shift in